adelphi-ed-tech/au-courses/courses/digital-literacies.md

 ## Assignments

 ### Digital portfolio
-You will create a digitl portfolio that highlights your understanding and proficiency with various digital literacies.
-You will be adding items to this portfolio througout the term.
+You will create a digital portfolio that highlights your understanding and proficiency with various digital literacies.
+You will be adding items to this portfolio throughout the term.
 You _must_ show a breadth of expertise, with basic proficiency in each area of digital literacy.
 Additionally, you _must_ demonstrate a depth of expertise in at least one of the areas below.
 You will turn in your portfolio for final evaluation at the end of the course, along with a narrative introduction that guides evaluators through it.

 HTML/Hypertext